County Route 524 (New Jersey): Route description

-CR 524 splits from CR 537 by turning east onto Elton Road, fully entering Freehold Township.
-On this road, the route passes through agricultural areas before heading through suburban residential subdivisions, becoming Elton-Adelphia Road as it comes to intersections with CR 23 and US 9.
-From here, CR 524 heads southeast onto Adelphia Road and heads into Howell Township and passes more housing developments.
-The road continues into residential areas with a few farms before CR 524A splits off, running farther south of CR 524.
+CR 524 splits from CR 537 by turning east on Elton–Adelphia Road, and CR 537 continues northeast on Monmouth Road, fully entering Freehold Township.
+On this road, the route passes through agricultural areas before heading through suburban residential subdivisions, continuing on Elton–Adelphia Road as it comes to intersections with Jackson Mills Road (CR 23) and US 9.
+From here, CR 524 continues heading southeast onto Elton–Adelphia Road and heads into Howell Township and passes more housing developments.
+The road continues becomes simply CR 524 into residential areas with a few farms before CR 524A splits off, running farther south of CR 524.
 The route heads east through more wooded areas of residences before crossing the inactive Freehold Industrial Track railroad line operated by the Delaware and Raritan River Railroad and entering Farmingdale.
-The road passes homes and businesses before coming to the CR 35 junction, where CR 524 turns southeast onto Main Street.
-In the center of Farmingdale, CR 547 joins CR 524 from the north and the two routes pass businesses before crossing the Southern Secondary railroad line operated by the Delaware and Raritan River Railroad.
-The road makes a turn to the south and crosses back into Howell Township, intersecting CR 18.
-The two routes continues south through wooded areas of homes and businesses on Lakewood-Farmingdale Road before the CR 524A intersects from the west.
+The road passes homes and businesses before coming to the intersection with Colts Neck Road (CR 35), where CR 524 turns southeast onto Main Street.
+In the center of Farmingdale, It intersects with Asbury Avenue (CR 547).
+CR 547 joins CR 524 from the north and the two routes pass businesses before crossing the Southern Secondary railroad line operated by the Delaware & Raritan River Railroad.
+The road makes a turn to the south and crosses back into Howell, intersecting with Belmar Boulevard (CR 18).
+The route continues south through wooded areas of homes and businesses on Lakewood-Farmingdale Road before it intersects with Squankum-Yellowbrook Road (CR 524A) from the west.

-At this point, CR 524 splits from CR 547 by turning east onto Allaire Road and entering densely forested areas of Allaire State Park, passing under I-195 before entering Wall Township.
-The road turns southeast as it passes Allaire Village and intersects CR 30.
+At this point, CR 547 splits from CR 524 by heading south on Lakewood-Farmingdale Road with CR 524 heading east on Allaire Road and entering densely forested areas of Allaire State Park, passing under I-195 before entering Wall Township.
+The road turns southeast as it passes Allaire Village and intersects with West 18th Avenue (CR 30).
 As CR 524 approaches the Garden State Parkway, the route splits from Allaire Road by heading southeast on Atlantic Avenue and crossing over the parkway, with Allaire Road becoming a dead end road on either side of the Garden State Parkway.
-After the bridge, CR 524 turns northeast onto Allenwood Road, with CR 524 Spur continuing along Atlantic Avenue.
-The route turns east again and resumes along Allaire Road, passing homes before intersecting Route 34 at the Allenwood Circle.
+After the bridge, CR 524 turns northeast onto Allenwood Road, with CR 524 Spur continuing on Atlantic Avenue.
+The route turns east again and resumes on Allaire Road, passing homes before intersecting with Route 34 at the Allenwood Circle.
 The road continues through a mix of fields, woods, and residences before passing Osborne Pond.
-CR 524 reaches intersections with CR 47 and Route 35 in business areas before crossing into Spring Lake Heights.
-The route passes several homes before coming to its eastern terminus at Route 71, where the road continues east as Ludlow Avenue toward the Atlantic Ocean.
+CR 524 reaches intersections with Warren Avenue (CR 47) and Route 35 in business areas before crossing into Spring Lake Heights.
+The route passes several homes before coming to its eastern terminus at the intersection with Route 71, where the road continues east as Ludlow Avenue towards the Atlantic Ocean.